MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: The Approach

 \subsection{Limitations of Our Approach}

-A handful of HumanEval benchmarks cannot be easily translated using the \system{} approach.
-Of the 164 original benchmarks: (1)~we exclude 3 that have Python helper functions in their prompt; (2)~we modify 2 benchmarks to use unit tests instead of randomized testing; and (3) for certain typed languages, we fail to compile up to 5 benchmarks with untranslatable types. (\Cref{subsec:replication}) shows that these changes do not lead to significantly different results for Python.
+A handful of benchmarks cannot be easily translated using the \system{} approach.
+Of the 164 original HumanEval benchmarks: (1)~we exclude 3 benchmarks that have Python helper functions in their prompt; (2)~we modify 2 benchmarks to use unit tests instead of randomized testing; and (3) for certain typed languages, we fail to compile up to 5 benchmarks with untranslatable types.
+These changes do not lead to significantly different results for Python (\Cref{subsubsec:he_replication}).

 Our approach can be generalized to additional programming languages, so long as the target language has natural analogues for the Python data types used in the benchmarks.
-We do not include two previously studied languages, C \cite{xu2022systematic} and SQL \cite{yu-etal-2018-spider} because they do not meet this criterion.
+We do not include two previously studied languages, C \cite{xu2022systematic} and SQL \cite{yu-etal-2018-spider,wikisql} because they do not meet this criterion.